 Distance: 7.4 miles (about 5 hours) Difficulty: Challenging Elevation Gain: 4,250 feet

-Why not start with the tallest mountains in NH!
+Why not start with the tallest mountain in NH!
 We’ve hiked Mount Washington several times on different trails, and this is a beautiful and challenging hike up the classic Tuckerman’s Ravine.
 This is a popular hike, but is also considered one of the most dangerous mountains in the world, mostly due to unpredictable weather.
 The hike starts with a gradual trail up to Tuckerman’s Ravine.
 From here, the trail ascends steeply up through the ravine with excellent views.

 One of the most surprising parts of this hike is getting to the top and finding all the people who’ve driven up or taken the railroad.
 From the top, you can return the way you came, or a better option is to take the Lion’s Head Trail down.